 When rough weather comes around, whether it’s forecasted or not, it can have a lot that comes with it.
 Staying safe and protecting your home are your greatest priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm is over, your AC repair technician will give you the a-okay?

 Taking even a few moments to think about your heating and cooling systems before the storm strikes can help you avoid damage to your system when it’s all said and done.
 Then, when you arrange for an AC repair technician to check your system after the storm, they can possibly provide you with good news that your prep were worth the time.

 At Roland J. Down Service Experts , we realize that there’s only so much prep work you can do to get ready for threatening weather, and time may not give you much notification, so we’ve put together a list of what you can do before and after a severe weather event happens.

 - Turn off your heating and cooling equipment.
-Power surges are commonplace during severe weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is fully off.
+Power surges are commonplace during rough weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is fully off.

 - Damaged?
-If you locate any damage to your system or if it is sitting in standing water, call Roland J. Down Service Experts prior to turning on your air conditioner.
+If you notice any damage to your system or if it is sitting in standing water, call Roland J. Down Service Experts prior to turning on your air conditioner.
 We can properly inspect your system and figure out whether or not an AC repair is necessary.